 Diversity note: McRae and Maltese are both queer.

-Troubled but ultimately sweet celebrity romance between bisexual country music star Grady Dawson, who lives in Nashville, and gay Japanese-American stylist Nico Takahashi, who lives in Los Angeles.
+Angsty (in a good way) but ultimately sweet celebrity romance between bisexual country music star Grady Dawson, who lives in Nashville, and gay Japanese-American stylist Nico Takahashi, who lives in Los Angeles.
 Nico’s a workaholic, suspicious of the celebrity limelight because of what he’s seen in his career, uneasy with Grady’s bisexuality which in Nico’s mind is wrapped up with the rumors that Grady sleeps around too much to be interested in something serious.
+(I am bi myself, and I thought this engagement with the stereotypes around bisexuality was handled very well.)
 Grady has well-earned abandonment issues and tends to disappear silently when he’s feeling threatened.

 Suzanne makes both characters so real: passionate, loving, flawed, scared, and too often getting in their own way.
 The “click” between them also feels very real, with Grady’s open adoration for Nico and Nico’s conflicted but very strong attraction to Grady.
 If you want to hang out in the world of country music stars and the people who dress them in super fancy clothes, but also get a genuine love story, this is the book for you.

 It’s the first book in a series, but the second IMHO contains only a minor and not crucial piece of the Grady and Nico story.
 The third felt more like a book-length epilogue to me, focusing on Grady’s family issues instead of the relationship between them, but it does move them from the Happy For Now ending of Broken Records to a true Happily Ever After.
 It was nice to spend more time with the characters.